Most Bingeworthy Shows To Watch This Labor Day

 Hollywood Darlings

-Gilmore Girls creator Amy Sherman-Palladino has another winner with this charming series about a woman navigating the 1960’s comedy scene.
+Gilmore Girls creator Amy Sherman-Palladino has another winner with this charming series about a woman navigating the 1960’s stand-up comedy scene.